freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/nest-an-anchor-element-within-a-paragraph.md

 Let's break down the example: Normal text is wrapped in the `p` element:
 `<p> Here's a ... for you to follow. </p>` Next is the *anchor* element `<a>` (which requires a closing tag `</a>`):
-`<a> ... </a>` `target` is an anchor tag attribute that specifies where to open the link and the value `"_blank"` specifies to open the link in a new tab. `href` is an anchor tag attribute that contains the URL address of the link:
+`<a> ... </a>` `target` is an anchor tag attribute that specifies where to open the link and the value `_blank` specifies to open the link in a new tab `href` is an anchor tag attribute that contains the URL address of the link:
 `<a href="http://freecodecamp.org"> ... </a>` The text, **"link to freecodecamp.org"**, within the `a` element called `anchor text`, will display a link to click:
 `<a href=" ... ">link to freecodecamp.org</a>` The final output of the example will look like this: